Assessments for Infants, Children & Teens

 *Descriptions and data of assessments were quoted directly from assessments' technical information.

-Active in the community, Nicole Story is also a mother of 2 and Vice President of the Parent Teacher Student Association/PTSA, and Cinematic Arts and Exceptional Student Education/ESE Representatives at Douglas Anderson School of the Arts, a National Magnet School.
-Concurrently she is President and serves on the Student Advisory Council for Fletcher Middle School.
+Active in the community, Nicole Story is also a mother of 2 and served as the PTSA President at Douglas Anderson School of the Arts, a National Magnet School, and as PTSA President and Student Advisory Council (SAC) for Fletcher Middle School.

-She also served as President of the Oversight Committee Foundation, Beaches Resource Center at Fletcher High School, Neptune Beach, Florida.
+She also served as President of the Oversight Committee Foundation, for the Beaches Resource Center at Fletcher High School, Neptune Beach, Florida.

 Assessment or Treatment?